onemoonsci/nmrfxprocessordocs/pages/01.processor/12.build/02.plugins/docs.md

 In the examples we provide we use a Java switch statement to show that you could respond to multiple Entry Points.
 There should be a case for each Entry Point that was returned by a call to **getSupportedEntryPoints**.
 If the call to registerOnEntryPoint has an argument for an unsupported Entry Point then the IllegalArgumentException is thrown.
-So the EntryPoints returned by **getSupportedEntryPoints** should always be matched to a supported case.
+So the EntryPoints returned by **getSupportedEntryPoints** should always be matched to a supported case in the switch statement.

 The **registerOnEntryPoint** method calls some method to update the GUI with appropriate code.
 In this example, the code adds a menu entry to the Plugin menu: